kamilburda/gimp-export-layers/README.md

 Known Issues
 ------------

+Several users reported crashes on Windows and OS X when clicking on the menu items or when clicking on the "Advanced Settings" expander.
+If the crashes occur to you, try reinstalling GIMP.

 On Windows, the file format dialog is displayed behind the main dialog.

 The following file formats are not working properly with this plug-in: